-That stormy night in Bali, four years ago, was one we’ll always remember.
-It wasn’t necessarily a cyclone based on the lack of dangerously high winds but the rain came down in a way we’d only seen living in Minnesota, where we had many destructive rainstorms every spring, summer, and fall.
+That stormy night in Bali, four years ago, was one we’ll never forget.
+It wasn’t necessarily a cyclone based on the lack of dangerously high winds, but the rain came down in a way we’d only seen living in Minnesota, where we had many destructive rainstorms every spring, summer, and fall.
 Of course, in Minnesota, blizzards and snowstorms were a common occurrence in the winter months.

 |The road in front of our villa was flooded during the storm but had receded that morning.|

 In no time at all, the staff arrived and began cleaning up the water and falling sheetrock.
-It was still cloudy and drizzling but we stayed outdoors on the veranda in the covered cabana while the staff worked indoors.
-With the already poor WiFi signal worsened from the storm, we were left with little to do other than to entertain ourselves under the cabana for hours, talking, watching the action on the beach, and reading books on our phones.
+It was still cloudy and drizzling, but we stayed outdoors on the veranda in the covered cabana while the staff worked indoors.
+With the already poor WiFi signal worsened from the storm, we were left with little to do other than entertain ourselves under the cabana for hours, talk, watch the action on the beach, and read books on our phones.

-We were all safe after the storm but the floods in the area were devastating for many of the locals whose homes weren’t as secure as our holiday villa.
-During this period, there were horrific hurricanes and cyclones occurring all over the world, and in no way could we compare our inconvenience of wet walls and wet floors to their losses from these storms.
+We were all safe after the storm, but the floods in the area were devastating for many of the locals whose homes weren’t as secure as our holiday villa.
+During this period, horrific hurricanes and cyclones were occurring worldwide, and in no way could we compare our inconvenience of wet walls and wet floors to their losses from these storms.

 |View of the front lawn from the kitchen window.|

-Its the tail end of the monsoon season in India right now.
+It’s the tail end of the monsoon season in India right now.
 From what we could tell, locked in this room day after day, it rained many days and nights.
 We could hear and see the rain and seldom heard thunder.
-In our room, to keep it cool and to allow us to be able to see the monitors on our laptops, we keep the drapes closed around the clock, only looking outside from time to time.
+In our room, to keep it cool and allow us to see the monitors on our laptops, we keep the drapes closed around the clock, only looking outside from time to time.

-One may think it’s dreary for us with the lamps on with the drapes closed but we find it soothing and more comfortable.
 It took us a few weeks to realize this until we decided to keep the drapes closed.
+One may think it’s dreary for us with the lamps on with the drapes closed, but we find it soothing and more comfortable.
 Also, the view out our wall of glass is even more dreary.
-Keeping the curtains closed avoids us from looking at a construction site, parking lot, and an unappealing large empty building.
+Keeping the curtains closed prevents us from looking at a construction site, parking lot, and an unappealing sizeable empty building.

 It’s a good thing we’re taking supplemental Vitamin D3 in large doses.
 We are never exposed to any sunlight.
-When we finally are able to be outdoors, surely it will seem bright and unfamiliar to us.
+When we finally can be outdoors, surely it will seem bright and unfamiliar to us.
 Then again, many workers are stuck in windowless rooms and areas all day, leaving at night in the dark.

 |Another view of flooding on the road into the next-door neighbor’s gate.|

-On another note…For the past week or two Tom’s dinner has been a frustration for him.
-Apparently, new cooks have been brought in and each night his chicken alfredo pasta is different then the previous night.
-I worry that he eats this same meal every night, as of today, the 200th time, and that it’s unhealthy.
+On another note…For the past week or two, Tom’s dinner has been a frustration for him.
+New cooks have been brought in, and each night his chicken alfredo pasta is different than the previous night.
 But, there is nothing else on the menu that he’ll eat.
 And I mean nothing!
+I worry that he eats this same meal every night, as of today, the 200th time, and that it’s unhealthy.

-The pasta dish has been either too dry, too thick, too buttery, too thin, too clumpy, or an entirely different sized portion.
-Each day, we asked if the previous meal was good and we share our opinions openly and honestly.
+, Each day, we asked if the previous meal was good, and we shared our opinions openly and honestly.
 But, a few nights later, it’s different again.
+The pasta dish has been either too dry, thick, buttery, thin, clumpy or an entirely different-sized portion.
 Today, I spoke to the head chef, asking him for consistency.

-I am still working on the fifth and final 2000 word post, right now at a pace of 500 words per day.
+I am still working on the fifth and final 2000 word post at a pace of 500 words per day.
 In this particular case, it well may go over 2000 words based on the topic of “medical issues for world travelers.”
-This is a comprehensive topic.
-We’ll have the post completed by Monday and most likely we’ll upload it on Tuesday or Wednesday next week.
+This is a broad topic.
+We’ll have the post completed by Monday and most likely upload it on Tuesday or Wednesday next week.
 It will be great to have these long posts done and be able to get back to a faster approach in making the corrections on the almost 3000 posts we’ve done since the onset of our travels.